qianyilib/nor_flasher_pc/README.md

 ## Contributing
 Contributions are welcome!
 Please feel free to submit a pull request or open an issue for any enhancements or bug fixes.

+## Contact
+If you have any questions, please open an issue on GitHub or contact [mutouman@gmail.com].